Export Results to Word/Excel

 Bug-logging from Test Studio into defect tracking systems is now much easier!
-The built-in bug tracking tool integrates with TFS & Telerik TeamPulse to help you send bug reports directly to your working project.
-There are four ways to launch the submit bug dialog – from the Step Failure Details, the Steps Pane, the Visual Debugger and from the Test List Results.
+The built-in bug tracking tool integrates with TFS, Team Foundation Service & Telerik TeamPulse to help you send bug reports directly to your working project.
+There are three ways to launch the submit bug dialog – from the Step Failure Details, from the Visual Debugger and from the Test List Results.
 Bug tracking can be set up to send automatic reports to your preferred project.

 Bug Tracking Configuration